MicrosoftDocs/power-automate-docs/articles/desktop-flows/trigger-desktop-flows.md

     :::image type="content" source="media/trigger-desktop-flows/action-search.png" alt-text="Screenshot of the Run a flow built with Power Automate for desktop action.":::

 1. If you haven't already created a desktop flow connection, the action will prompt you to create a new one.
-You can find more information regarding desktop flow connections in [Desktop flow connections](desktop-flow-connections.md).
+You can find more information regarding desktop flow connections in [Create desktop flow connections](desktop-flow-connections.md).

     :::image type="content" source="media/trigger-desktop-flows/desktop-flow-connection.png" alt-text="Screenshot of a dialog to create a new desktop flow connection.":::